D

 In modern use, implying a morally wrong or reprehensible abandonment or neglect; chiefly in the phrase dereliction of duty.
 Hence, failure in duty, delinquency.
 (OED)

 The shameful failure to fulfill one's obligations.
-(OD)
+(NOA)

 Note: While most commonly used in dereliction of duty, surely there can be all sorts of duties and derelictions: Dereliction of contractual obligations, dereliction of fidelity, parental derelictions, etc.